 Our results highlight a challenge for policy makers running collective pension plans.
 Policy makers will have to decide what the 'right' model is and what the 'right' parameter values within that model are.
 As we showed, these beliefs will have a significant impact on the optimal portfolio allocation, the optimal distribution of collective risk and wealth and the potential welfare gains from risk-sharing.
 Not only does our analysis suggest that the potential welfare gains from collective risk-sharing are smaller.
 It also highlights that it is not easy for policy makers to reap these potential benefits.
 Picking the wrong model has significant implications for the optimal policy.
-Especially if we bear in mind that our analysis merely focused on one modeling dimension (albeit an important one).
-Other factors we could consider in future work include: interest rate risk, time-varying risk-premia, heterogeneity in risk aversion, etc.
+Our model is - of course - no exception in this respect.
+Especially if we bear in mind that our analysis merely focused on one modeling dimension, albeit an important one.